nicolasgomez1/LastChaos-Client-Downloader/README.md

 # QuickStart
 1) Take your game client files and compress it with __WinRAR__ in zip format, using the best compression method.
+2) Download Compiler.v1.zip, Extract it.
-2) Extract the content of the Resources v2.zip file inside the Resources Folder that comes with the compiler.
+3) Extract the content of the Resources Resources.v5.Hotfix.zip file inside the Resources Folder that comes with the compiler.
-3) Execute __Compile SFX.bat__ and follow the steps.
+4) Execute __Compile SFX.bat__ and follow the steps.

 # Features
 * Make Shortcut on Desktop.